regulatorystudies/Reg-Stats/data/cfr_pages/by_title/README.md

 ## Outputs

-- **`cfr_pages_words_by_title.csv`** — aggregated to (year, title); the file most downstream analyses should use.
+- **`cfr_pages_words_by_title.csv`** — aggregated to (year, title); the file used by the dashboard.
 Columns:
   - `year`, `title`, `title_name`, `pages`, `n_volumes`
   - `words` — body-only word count, the headline regulation-volume metric.
-Excludes front/back matter user aids (table of contents, finding aids, agency index), which per [GPO's CFR XML User Guide](https://www.govinfo.gov/bulkdata/CFR/resources/) are not part of the legal text of the CFR.
+Excludes front/back matter user aids (table of contents, finding aids, agency index), which are not part of the legal text of the CFR.
+See [GPO's CFR XML User Guide](https://www.govinfo.gov/bulkdata/CFR/resources/CFR-XML_User-Guide_v1.pdf) for more information.
   - `words_all` — full all-content word count, kept for reference; ~13% higher than `words` on average.
   - `year_complete` — boolean. **Filter to `year_complete == True` for time-series analyses** unless you specifically want partial years.
   - Provenance: `xml_volumes`, `pdf_volumes`, `has_pdf_gaps`, `has_xml_gaps`, `last_scraped_at`